Current & Past Fellows

 Julieta Kavetuna has been a community activist her entire life.
 Her activism is centered on the promotion of gender equity and the provision of quality health care for all, especially in the area of mental health.
-She has spent more than 13 years as a parliamentarian, where she was politically assigned for 5-year terms as Deputy Minister in the Ministry of Youth, and the Ministry of Health and Social Services.
+She has spent more than 13 years as a parliamentarian.
+She was politically assigned for 5-year terms as Deputy Minister in the Ministry of Youth and the Ministry of Health and Social Services.
 During her tenure in the Ministry of Youth, she launched a campaign “Operation Hope”, which successfully inspired hundreds of unemployed young people to identify their needs and pave their own ways to take up studies or create their own employment.
-While with the Ministry of Health she became a Mental Health champion.
+With the Ministry of Health she aimed to become a Mental Health champion.
 She has also served as Secretary General of the National Youth Council, where she established the Credit for Youth Scheme and the Young Women Leadership structures.

 She is a Registered Nurse and holds a string of post-graduate qualifications including; a diploma in gender and development, an Honors Public Management and Policy Planning certificate, and a Master of Philosophy in Public Mental Health from the University of Cape Town.

 Cynthia Mambo, BSc, MA | Malawi